-As defined on their website, WordPress is open source software you can use to create a beautiful website, blog, or app.
+Maybe you’ve seen the backend of a site that uses it but still wonder “what is WordPress?”
+It’s a great question — especially for anyone considering whether to use it for their blog or small business.
+As defined on their site, it is open source software you can use to create a beautiful website, blog, or app.
 And I think it’s a great definition, if you know what those things mean.

-Before we dive into the nerdier bits of what WordPress even is, I want to also add that WordPress powers 29% of the internet.
+We’re going to dive into the nerdier bits of what it even is.
+But I want to also add that WordPress powers 29% of the internet.
 That makes it a huge tool in the global online community + something worth knowing about.

-When talking about software, lots of folks default to thinking about the stuff that is installed on their laptop or desktop.
+When talking about software, lots of folks default to thinking about the stuff that is installed on their computer.
 And that’s not wrong at all.
 But software can also apply to a system like WordPress which runs on a server instead of an individual computer.
 (Learn more about hosting here.)

-Even though WordPress isn’t installed on your computer, it is similar to software you might have like Word, Numbers, Chrome, etc in that it has features + functions for you to use.
+Even though this open source software isn’t installed on your computer, it is similar to software you might have like Word, Numbers, Chrome, etc in that it has features + functions for you to use.

 Since the definition WordPress provides is pretty short, the only other bit left to breakdown is the options they list for what you can create — website, blog or an app.